netsody/netsody/CONTRIBUTING.md

-# Contributing to drasyl
+# Contributing to Netsody

-This is a short guide on how to contribute things to drasyl.
+This is a short guide on how to contribute things to Netsody.

 ## Table of Contents